operio-dev/operio-whitepaper/docs/06_technology_stack.md

 - Automated dependency scanning via GitHub Actions
 - Static analysis for TypeScript and Python AI modules
 - Pull request policies and permission workflows

+All infrastructure-as-code (IaC) configurations are version-controlled and tested in staging environments before deployment.
+Secrets are managed via Vault and auto-rotated.
+Monitoring is handled via Prometheus/Grafana with real-time alerting on anomalies or failed agent behaviors.

 ---